https://intheglebe.ca/wp-content/uploads/2025/05/citysoundslive-website-header-1.png

 The Glebe BIA brings the beloved travelling music festival to the Glebe, presented in partnership with the Ottawa Music Industry Coalition.

-The Glebe BIA is excited to add live music to our charming neighbourhood this spring!
-Catch any or all of our 6 pop-up shows at the Fourth Avenue Baptist Church Courtyard and take in live music in the heart of the Glebe while you dine, shop, or run your daily errands.
+The Glebe BIA is excited to add live music to our charming neighbourhood!
+Catch our local musicians at the outdoor courtyard at Fourth Avenue Baptist Church and take in live music in the heart of the Glebe while you dine, shop or run your daily errands.
 The BIA creates and plans events that will enhance the experience of shopping local that is synonymous with The Glebe.

 City Sounds Live is a travelling music festival presented by the Ottawa Music Industry Coalition (OMIC) in partnership with BIAs and co-curators in various neighbourhoods around Ottawa.
 Created in 2021, thanks to funding from the City of Ottawa’s Economic Development Department, City Sounds Live promotes diverse local emerging artists and encourages economic growth.
 The concerts aim to provide residents and visitors of Ottawa with free, family-friendly, and inclusive outdoor live music experiences that foster community involvement, social cohesion, and increased spending in the surrounding areas.